-In the context of the migration-development nexus, it has long been acknowledged that migration is endogenous to social change, which poses serious challenges to isolating the impacts of 'migration' on 'development' (de Haas, 2010; 2021).
-Instead, migration is - and therefore should also be approached as - co-constitutive of social change.
-Conceptually, this suggests that it is necessary to be more specific: which aspects of migration, or the transnational practices which migration enables, is it that are being referred to?
+In the context of the migration-development nexus, it has long been acknowledged that migration is endogenous to social change, which poses serious challenges to isolating the impacts of 'migration' on 'development' (de Haas, 2010; 2021; Portes 2010; van Hear 2010) This is also sought conceptualised in terms of social transformation (Castles 2018; de Haas et al. 2020).
+Migration is - and therefore should also be approached as - coconstitutive of social change.
+Conceptually, this suggests that it is necessary to be more specific: which aspects of migration, or the transnational practices which migration enables, it is that are being rereferred to?
 And which particular aspects of development are being referred to, for whom, where and when?
 (Raghuram, 2009).

-Migration studies, as an inherently interdisciplinary field of knowledge-production, have contributed insight on economic, political, social, cultural, religious, psychological and health-related dimensions of the migration-development nexus.
+Migration studies, as an inherently interdisciplinary field of knowledgeproduction, have contributed insight on economic, political, social, cultural, religious, psychological and health-related dimensions of the migration- development nexus.
 Most significantly, however, the so-called 'transnational turn' (Faist, 2004; Waldinger, 2021) has offered a view of migration which reflects its spatial multiplicity, over time.
-Migrant transnationalism refers to 'a process by which immigrants forge and sustain multistranded social relations that link together their societies of origin and settlement' (Glick-Schiller et al., 1995; 48).
+Migrant transnationalism refers to 'a process by which immigrants forge and sustain multistranded social relations that link together their societies of origin and settlement' (Glick-Schiller et al., 1995: 48).